oracle-devrel/devo.tutorials/matamo-with-oci-mds.md

 When done, we can add our WordPress in Matomo to start tracking it.
 The first step is the retrieve its name (in our case, its public IP as I don’t use DNS):

-{% img assets/matamo-wordpress-public-ip.webp "WordPress public IP is available to be copied from the OCI dashboard" "WordPress public IP" %}
+{% imgx assets/matamo-wordpress-public-ip.webp "WordPress public IP is available to be copied from the OCI dashboard" "WordPress public IP" %}

 Once added in Matomo, we can retrieve the javascript code used to track our website:

-{% img assets/matamo-js-tracking-code.webp "JS tracking code" "JS tracking code" %}
+{% imgx assets/matamo-js-tracking-code.webp "JS tracking code" "JS tracking code" %}

 We copy that code and we go into the admin dashboard of our WordPress site to modify the theme and add the previous code in the header file:

-{% img assets/matamo-wp-editor.webp "WordPress theme editor dashboard" "WordPress theme editor dashboard" %}
+{% imgx assets/matamo-wp-editor.webp "WordPress theme editor dashboard" "WordPress theme editor dashboard" %}

-{% img assets/matamo-wordpress-js-paste.webp "JS code pasted into WordPress editor" "JS Code" %}
+{% imgx assets/matamo-wordpress-js-paste.webp "JS code pasted into WordPress editor" "JS Code" %}

 And this is all we needed to be able to get analytics of our website we deployed on OCI.

-{% img assets/matamo-dash-final-code.webp "Matomo dashboard" "Matomo dashboard" %}
+{% imgx assets/matamo-dash-final-code.webp "Matomo dashboard" "Matomo dashboard" %}